Social Inclusion: partnering with other sectors

 Gender balance – an effort was made to try to ensure that a roughly equal number of men and women are present, as appropriate.

 The Brainstorming Session on Culture for social inclusion: partnering with other sectors represented the opportunity for a group of 30 European civil society stakeholders in the cultural sector and 5 noncultural stakeholders to exchange ideas on this topic and to come up with joint ideas and recommendations to be shared with the European Commission.
-The group brainstormed on 17-18 April 2018, and is currently working on summarizing their main ideas in a Brainstorming report, to be later on presented and discussed with the European Commission at a Dialogue Meeting in Brussels on 17 September 2018.
+The group brainstormed on 17-18 April 2018, and has after that wroekd remotely on summarizing their main ideas in a Brainstorming report, to be presented and discussed with the European Commission at a Dialogue Meeting in Brussels on 17 September 2018.